irena-flextool/flextool/docs/reference.md

 - `invest_max_period` - [MW] Maximum capacity investment for each period.
 Period.
 - `invest_min_total` - [MW] Maximum capacity investment over all solves.
 Constant.
 - `invest_min_period` - [MW] Maximum capacity investment for each period.
 Period.
-- `invest_forced` - [MWh] Capacity that must be invested in a given period.
-Investment cost will be included in the cost results even though the model does not have an investment variable.
-Constant or period.
 - `retire_cost` - [CUR/kW] Retirement cost for new capacity.
 Constant or period.
 - `retire_max_total` - [MW] Maximum capacity retirement over all solves.
 Constant.
 - `retire_max_period` - [MW] Maximum capacity retirement for each period.
 Period.
 - `retire_min_total` - [MW] Minimum capacity retirement over all solves.
 Constant.
 - `retire_min_period` - [MW] Minimum capacity retirement for each period.
 Period.
-- `retire_forced` - [MW] Capacity that must be invested in a given period.
-Retirement cost will be included in the cost results even though the model does not have an retirement variable.
-Constant or period.
 - `fixed_cost` - [CUR/kW] Annual fixed cost for capacity.
 Constant or period.
 - `virtual_unitsize` - [MWh] Size of a single unit - used for integer investments (lumped investments).
 If not given, assumed from the existing capacity.